Cochise County Cowboys: Virgil Earp maimed

+Morgan Earp assassinated

-At 10:50 pm on Saturday, March 18, 1882, after returning from a musical at Schieffelin Hall, Morgan Earp was ambushed and killed.
-He was playing a late round of billiards at the Campbell & Hatch Billiard Parlor against owner Bob Hatch.
+At 10:50 pm on Saturday, March 18, 1882, after returning from a musical at Schieffelin Hall, Morgan Earp was playing a late round of billiards at the Campbell & Hatch Billiard Parlor against owner Bob Hatch.
 Dan Tipton, Sherman McMaster, and Wyatt watched, having received threats that same day.

-The assailant shot Morgan through the upper half of a four-pane windowed door that opened onto a dark alley.
+An assailant shot Morgan through the upper half of a four-pane windowed door that opened onto a dark alley.
 Morgan, about 10 ft from the door, was struck in the right side and the bullet shattered his spine, passed through his left side, and entered the thigh of mining foreman George A. B. Berry.
 Another bullet lodged in the wall near the ceiling over Wyatt's head.
 Several men rushed into the alley but found the shooter had fled.

 After Morgan was shot, his brothers tried to help him stand, but Morgan said "Don't, I can't stand it.
 This is the last game of pool I'll ever play."
 Morgan died less than an hour after he was shot.